xiao901202/EdgeMeet/README.md

    ```bash
    uvicorn app.main:app --reload
    ```

 ### Frontend

 - Open **ConferenceAssistant** in **Visual Studio 2022** (with .NET 8 and Windows App SDK/WinUI 3 workload) and run with F5.

 - By default, the frontend will call the backend at `http://127.0.0.1:8000`.

+## How to Use

+### 1. Start a New Recording
+- Select input/output devices
+- Click **"Start Recording"** → instantly shows volume indicator and waveform
+- Every **20 seconds**, a transcript segment is generated and the latest summary is displayed

+### 2. Stop Recording
+- Recording is automatically merged into `base.wav`
+- Updates full transcript `transcript.json` and summary `summary.json`

+### 3. Upload Audio File
+- Supports importing `.wav` / `.mp3` / `.m4a` / `.flac` files
+- System automatically uploads → transcribes → displays transcript and summary

+### 4. Playback Controls
+- Play / Pause, Fast Forward / Rewind
+- Drag the progress bar to jump to a segment, summary updates accordingly
+- Click transcript segments or search results to jump to the corresponding time

+### 5. Search & Highlight
+- Enter a keyword in the search box to show related segments in **transcript** and **summary**
+- Keywords are automatically highlighted (yellow)
+- Click to jump and play

+### 6. Export
+- Export transcript or summary as `.txt` files

 ## Backend API